RndMnkIII/arduinoPOS_Screen/README.md

 # arduinoPOS_Screen
-Arduino project to use a Point of Sale screen with Chromis POS
+Arduino project to use a Point of Sale screen with a modified Chromis POS branch https://github.com/RndMnkIII/chromispos

 This is a proof of concept, not a final release or stable release software.
 I assume no liability for software defects or malfunctions.
 Use it as an experimental software at your own risk.